MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/standardized-inf-keywords-for-power-management.md

 The following power management keywords are for traditional NDIS miniport driver use only.
 They must not be used by NetAdapterCx client drivers.

 **\*ModernStandbyWoLMagicPacket**
-A value that describes whether the device should be enabled to wake the computer when the device receives a *magic paket* and the system is in the *S0ix* power state.
+A value that describes whether the device should be enabled to wake the computer when the device receives a *magic packet* and the system is in the *S0ix* power state.
 This does not apply when the system is in the *S4* power state.

 > [!NOTE]
 > **\*ModernStandbyWoLMagicPacket** is supported in NDIS 6.60 and later, or Windows 10, version 1607 and later.